-Natalie Cooksammy is chair of the United Kingdom/European Region of the firm's Subrogation & Recovery Department and the office managing partner vice chair of the firm's London office.
+Natalie Cooksammy is chair of the United Kingdom/European Region of the firm's Subrogation & Recovery Department and the office managing partner of the firm's London office.
 She focused her practice all aspects of commercial insurance with particular emphasis on complex High Court litigation involving property damage disputes and subrogated recoveries.
 She has acted for a number of leading U.K., U.S. and European insurers, as well as Lloyd’s syndicates, in litigation and mediation proceedings.

 Natalie was the first person outside the United States to gain a formal qualification in subrogation by becoming a Certified Subrogation Professional (CSRP).
 Natalie was also the co-founder and co-chair of the U.K. division of the National Association of Subrogation Professionals (NASP), and in November 2006, Natalie was awarded the Spirit of NASP Award in recognition for her work in the field of subrogation.